twisted/pydoctor/docs/source/usage.rst

 Under some circumstances (ex Read The Docs) you might want to trigger the pydoctor API docs build together with the Sphinx build.

-This can be done by using the `pydoctor.sphinx_ext.build_apidocs` extension.
+This can be done by using the :py:mod:`pydoctor.sphinx_ext.build_apidocs` extension.

 Inside your Sphinx `conf.py` file enable and configure the extension in this way.::